NIrajan-15/NIrajan-15/README.md

 <html>
             <p align="center">
             <h3> Hi there 👋 </h3>
-                  I am a Senior Undergrad majoring in Computer Science at University of Louisiana Monroe.
+                  I am a Senior Undergrad majoring in Computer Science at the University of Louisiana Monroe.
 I love to learn and explore.
             </p>
 </html>